Gill6111-cg/daily-diary/Day04.md

 # MERN Stack Training Diary – Day 04
 **Date:** 25 June 2026

-## 📚Topic: Conditional Statements and Loops in JavaScript
+## Topic: Conditional Statements and Loops in JavaScript

-Today was the fourth day of my MERN Stack training, and the entire session was focused on understanding the decision-making and repetition capabilities of JavaScript.
-I learned how programs can make decisions based on different conditions and how repetitive tasks can be performed efficiently using loops.
+Today was the fourth day of my MERN Stack training.
+The session mainly focused on understanding how JavaScript makes decisions and performs repetitive tasks.
+These concepts are very important because they form the foundation of programming logic and are used in almost every application and website.

-The session began with conditional statements, which allow a program to execute different blocks of code depending on whether a condition is true or false.
-After that, I learned about loops, which are used to execute a block of code repeatedly until a specific condition is met.
+At the beginning of the session, I learned about conditional statements, which help a program make decisions based on different situations.
+After that, I learned about loops, which are used to execute the same block of code multiple times without writing it repeatedly.
+Through theory and coding practice, I understood how these concepts help developers write efficient and logical programs.
-These concepts are very important because they form the foundation of programming logic and are used in almost every real-world application.

 ---

 ## Conditional Statements in JavaScript

-Conditional statements help a program make decisions based on certain conditions.
-They allow different code blocks to run depending on the situation.
+Conditional statements allow a program to execute different blocks of code depending on whether a condition is true or false.
+They are used whenever a program needs to make decisions.

 ### 1. If Statement

 The `if` statement is the simplest conditional statement.
-It executes a block of code only when the specified condition is true.
+It checks whether a condition is true.
+If the condition is true, the code inside the `if` block executes.
+If the condition is false, the code is skipped.

 ### Syntax